 Settlement – you may be able to negotiate a lesser amount to pay in one lump sum.
 Like repayment, however, this requires quite a bit of cash all at once.

 Torn between your choices, or don’t even know where to start?
 You don’t have to do this alone.

 Want someone in your corner?

 Let’s talk.
-Schedule a free 10-minute call with me today.
+Schedule a call with me today.
 We can go over your financial situation, discuss your options, and make a plan to get you on a path toward real results.